Adding edge dynamics to bipartite random-access networks: Model description

 In other words, $Y_e(t) = 0$ if edge $e$ is not present in the graph at time $t$, while $Y_e(t) = 1$ if it is present.
 The \textit{joint edge activity state} at time $t$ is denoted by

 and is an element of the state space

 The degree of node $v$ at time $t$ is denoted by $d_v(t)$. \end{definizione}

 We model the dynamics of the graph in the following way.
 If an edge is not present, then it \textit{appears} according to a Poisson clock with rate $\lambda$, independently of the other edges.
 If an edge is present, then it \textit{disappears} according to a Poisson clock with rate $\lambda$, independently of the other edges.
-This is equivalent to having a system of i.i.d.\ Poisson clocks with rate $\lambda$ on the edges and letting an edge change its state every time its clock ticks.
-In order to study how the edge dynamics affects the transition time, we consider Poisson clocks with rates $\lambda = \lambda(r)$ depending on the parameter $r$.
-Note that $\lambda = \lambda(r)$ here is different from the rate $\bar{\lambda}$ introduced above for the input process.
+This is equivalent to having a collection of i.i.d.\ Poisson clocks with rate $\lambda$ on the edges and letting an edge change its state every time its clock ticks.
+In order to study how the edge dynamics affect the transition time, we consider Poisson clocks with rates $\lambda = \lambda(r)$ depending on the parameter $r$.